olin-electric-motorsports/Programming_Tutorials/ATmegaTutorials/Tut_1__Wiring_and_Flashing/README.md

 PORTC ^= _BV(PC7);
 ```

 changing the number on PC to the number of the pin you're using (in this example, the number was 7).
-If that doesn't work try 1) Google or 2) Byron.
+If that doesn't work try either Google or Byron if he is still around.

-##### Read the code and learn what it is doing.